antidiestro/etai-prompts/summarize.md

 # Important considerations

 - Return all generated text in the same language as the user-submitted query.
-- Return the JSON result, minified, inside of a <response> tag.
-There should be no newlines between the <response> tag and the beginning of the JSON, or between the </response> tag and the end of the JSON.
+- Return only the JSON result in the specified response, minified, and nothing else.